krichard410/portfolio/README.md

 ![gif-portfolio](KirstenRichard_Portfolio.gif)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This site holds some of my most recent work experiences and projects.
-Also can be found at [this Heroku link](https://kirstenr.netlify.app/).
+Also can be found at [this Netlify link](https://kirstenr.netlify.app/).

 Built with React, JS, HTML, and CSS.
 Deployed with Heroku.